cafkafk/rime/README.md

 - Flakehub (Only tagged versions, for now)

-...and we plan to add support for cgit, cgit-pink, and any other forge you can think off (create a feature request issue)!
+...and we plan to add support for cgit, cgit-pink, and any other forge you can think of (create a feature request issue)!

 This saves users and developers a lot of headaches.
 And to make it even better, we also support automatically discovering what kind of forge is at an url, and